genzouw/docker-tags/README.md

 ## Description

-This docker image print tags that you choice.
+This docker image print docker image tags that you choice.

 ## Requirements